 Custom orthotics and properly fit shoes are, together, an essential part of conservative foot care.
 Custom orthotics provide a long-term mechanical solution for the everyday stresses that we place on our feet, while the correct shoe for your foot type and functional needs plays a critical role in the success of your orthotics.
 The Center’s custom orthotics are made from a wide range of materials that are carefully selected based on the specific needs of each patient.
 We also carry a wide variety of shoes from quality lines such as New Balance, Aetrex, and Dr. Comfort.

-Your appointment will include a comprehensive evaluation by Pete Padilla, a Board Certified Pedorthist.
+Your appointment will include a comprehensive evaluation by Corey Champagne, a Certified Pedorthist.
 A Pedorthist is a specially trained expert in orthotics fabrication, shoe fitting, custom shoe making, shoe alterations, gait analysis, and other related services.
-Pete will first assess your feet, taking into consideration any foot problems you may have.
+Corey will first assess your feet, taking into consideration any foot problems you may have.
 He will then thoroughly explain all options for the best type of orthotic for your needs.
 If indicated, he will also measure and fit the best shoe based on your foot type and functional need.
-Pete’s extensive knowledge of shoe construction equips him to fit even the most challenging types of foot problems.
+Corey’s extensive knowledge of shoe construction equips him to fit even the most challenging types of foot problems.

 The term “Casting” refers to specialists who are expertly trained to place painful feet and ankles into splints, casts, or medical devices that help stabilize, support, and nurture recovery.
 These specialists teach patients how to take care of themselves and their splint, cast, or device after placement.
 The Casting Technologists perform other procedures as well, such as the removal of sutures and placement of wound dressings.